Financial Reporting Council Bangladesh

+The Financial Reporting Council (FRC) (ফইনান্সিয়াল রিপোর্টিং কাউন্সিল) is a regulatory body established under the Financial Reporting Act, 2015.
+It is responsible for regulating the financial reporting of Public Interest Entities (PIEs), as well as overseeing the activities of auditors and audit firms in Bangladesh.
+The FRC operates under the Finance Division of the Ministry of Finance, Government of the People's Republic of Bangladesh..

 History

-Financial Reporting Council Bangladesh was established on 9 September 2015 as an independent regulatory agency.
-The agency is controlled by 12 member governing body which has representatives from the government, Bangladesh Bank, Bangladesh Securities and Exchange Commission, Federation of Bangladesh Chambers of Commerce & Industries, professional accountants association and academia.
+The Financial Reporting Council Bangladesh was established on 19 April 2016 as per Financial Reporting Act, 2015 as an independent regulatory agency.
+The agency is controlled by 12 member-governing body which has representatives from the government, Bangladesh Bank, Bangladesh Securities and Exchange Commission, Federation of Bangladesh Chambers of Commerce & Industries, professional accountants association and academia.
 It was created through the passage of Financial Reporting Act 2015 in the parliament of Bangladesh.